Riswan-Nopiyar/Ai-Text-To-Image-React-HG/README.md

 # Image Generator AI

-A ReactJS project that allows you to generate images from text using AI.
+A React Ts project that allows you to generate images from text using AI.
 This project integrates an AI model for text-to-image functionality, designed to be easily deployed and used in web applications.
 <br>
-Demo link: <a href="https://riswan-nopiyar.github.io/Ai-Text-To-Image-Reactjs-HG/" target="_blank">AI Text to Image Demo</a>
+Demo link: <a href="https://riswan-nopiyar.github.io/Ai-Text-To-Image-React-HG/" target="_blank">AI Text to Image Demo</a>

 ![thumbnail-3](https://github.com/user-attachments/assets/0c819e0a-16f1-4bdc-877d-ceb610481db5)